gojiplus/tuber/vignettes/tuber-ex.md

 ### Using the package

-To get going, get the application id and password from [https://console.cloud.google.com/](https://console.cloud.google.com/).
+To get going, get the application id and password from Google Developer Console (see [https://developers.google.com/youtube/v3/getting-started](https://developers.google.com/youtube/v3/getting-started)).
 Enable YouTube APIs.
 Then set the application id and password via the `yt_oauth` function.
 For more information about YouTube OAuth, see [YouTube OAuth Guide](https://developers.google.com/youtube/v3/guides/authentication).